iyaniwura/Hackathon2020/README.md

 ## Team Aim:

-* Build a metapopulation model for different regions
+* Build a metapopulation model for different regions  (ODE Models)
   * without  quarantine
   * with quarantine
 * Use numerical simulation (in Python) to determine the effect different intervention strategies on local outbreak prevention and disease control; (Perhaps) BCCDC professionals can determine the most effective and economical  control measures based on this.